logseq/docs/db-version.md

 ### Assets

-An asset has the new tag `#Asset`.
+An asset has the tag `#Asset`.
 Create an asset in the following ways:
 * Drag and drop a file onto a block.
 * Upload a file by going to the `#Asset` page and clicking on the `+ New` icon under the `Tagged Nodes` table.
 * Create from an external file by creating an image link in a block e.g. `![test](https://logseq.com/logo-with-border.a30e7bd0.png)`, clicking on it and then highlighting it.
 You'll be prompted to create an asset from the external one.
 This works for urls as well as local file paths e.g. `/Users/user/...`.